igvteam/juicebox.js/docs/site.md

 supply a Google apiKey (see below).
 For an example of a production instance using this pattern see http://aidenlab.org/juicebox.

-A google api key is required to use the "Share" button.
-The key should be set in the config object of juicebox.html.
-In addition, to support the "EMBED" option set the embedTarget

         var config = {
             mapMenu: {
                 id: 'dataset_selector',